oetiker/znapzend/README.md

 such trees ("I want every dataset under var except var/tmp") is not supported.
 You probably do not want to enable ZnapZend against the root datasets of your pools due to that, but would have to be more fine-grained in your setup.
+This is consistent with (and due to) usage of recursive ZFS snapshots, where the command is targeted at one dataset and impacts it and all its children, allowing to get a consistent point-in-time set of snapshots across multiple datasets.

 Zetup Inztructionz
 ------------------